 Rsync is a useful utility for syncing files between two locations.
-It also provides option to sync files from a remote system.
-We can sync a file for directory of a remote system to our local system or vice a versa.
-This article will help you to sync files from remote server to local system and local system to remote system using rsync.
+It also provides an option to sync files from a remote system.
+You can sync a file or a directory from the remote system to local system or vice a versa.
+This article will help you to sync files from remote server to a local system and local system to a remote system using rsync command.

-To sync files between two systems on network or two directories on local system.
+To sync files between two systems on network or two directories on the local system.
 We need to define source and target location.
-Source and destination can be local directory or remote systems directory.
+Source and destination can be a local directory or remote systems directory.

 rsync [OPTION] [SOURCE] [DESTINATION]

 - The SOURCE can be directly referred to the local filesystem like /opt/backup etc or to remote file system like [email protected]:/opt/remotedir/